Honest Tower-by-Tower Guide to Rainey Street Apartments, Rent Ranges & What to Know Before You Sign a Lease

 Pros

-- Only mid-rise on Rainey Street (8 stories) — lower density than the high-rises, which translates to less elevator congestion and a quieter building atmosphere
+- Only mid-rise on Rainey (8 stories) — less elevator congestion and a quieter building feel than the high-rises

-- LEED Gold certified — one of the more energy-efficient buildings in the district
+- LEED Gold certified — one of the more energy-efficient buildings on the street

-- Airbnb-friendly — residents can host up to 90 days per year, which offsets rent if you travel frequently
+- Airbnb-friendly — residents can host up to 90 days per year, which helps offset rent if you travel

 - Rooftop infinity pool, 24-hour fitness center, co-working space, gated dog park